Rush Limbaugh, the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 Last night, John Kasich gave a speech.

-John Kasich's a governor of Ohio.
+John Kasich's the governor of Ohio.

 Yes, sir.

-In the course of the speech, John Kasich reveled the audience at the convention with all of the great improvements, economic improvements since he became governor that have taken place in Ohio, such as deficits being reduced, debt being paid down, and uh employment going way up without any tax increases.
+In the course of the speech, John Kasich reveled the audience at the convention with all of the great improvements, economic improvements, since he became governor that have taken place in Ohio, such as deficits being reduced, debt being paid down, and employment going way up without any tax increases.

 And what Kevin here is saying is that Kasich doesn't deserve any credit because he once worked at Lehman Brothers.